 Introduction / History

-Though many of the Julaha now look for other work, some weave at the present time making rougher cloth for bedspreads and rugs on the floor.
+Julaha people weave cloth, though mechanization is starting to replace them.
+Some still weave rough cloth for bedspreads and rugs.
+Other are looking for other kinds of work.
 They have cooperatives to help them sell cloth at local markets.
 Some work as skilled or unskilled laborers and some have businesses such as shops.
 In Himachal Pradesh they build roads and do forestry work.
 Some work on farms.
 Many of them are not landowners.
 They do other kinds of work too.
-The Julaha children work also.
+Julaha children also work.
 Some work on looms.
 Others work in roadside restaurants and factories for example, when their families are poor.
+They have been given land for cultivating in Himachal Pradesh.

-The Julaha have a low level of literacy.
-They do family planning and they use local and modern medicines.
+Most Julaha people have a low level of literacy.
+They do family planning, and they use local and modern medicines.
 They have electricity and water.
-They have been given land for cultivating in Himachal Pradesh.

-What are Their Beliefs?
+What Are Their Needs?

-The Julaha are Hindus or Sikhs.
 The Hindus worship Hindu gods and goddesses and celebrate Hindu festivals.
 They have fasts on Mondays, Tuesdays and Fridays each week.
-Brahmin priests do the rituals but in Himachal Pradesh they have a local priest called a Purohit.
-The deceased are cremated and the Ganges at Haridwar in Uttarh Pradesh is the favorite place for this.
-They worship ancestors.
-They believe in witchcraft and look to sorcerers to cure diseases.
+Brahmin priests do rituals for them, but in Himachal Pradesh Julahas have a local priest called a Purohit.
+They cremate their dead like other Hindu communities.

 Sikh Julaha in Chandigarh, Haryana and Delhi follow their ten gurus and their religious book called the Guru Granth Sahib.
 They believe in the creator of the universe (an opportunity to explain about Jesus) and they believe in equality.
 The priest is called Giani.